 In this course, students use the nursing process in the care of adults and their families during health and illness.
-Evidenced-based principles of nursing care for adults experiencing and adapting to health deviations in the following core areas are covered: acid-base imbalances, cardiovascular, respiratory, renal, endocrine, cancer, and hematology.
+Evidenced-based principles of nursing care for adults with common acute and chronic health problems are covered.
 This course builds on knowledge gained in prerequisite courses and is the first of three medical-surgical nursing courses.
 The title of this course was previously Acute Care Nursing I.